rjhunjhunwala/Dystopia/README.md

 # Dystopia
-Open World GTA  Clone block based top down retro game THis is a collborative endeavor to code a top down game
+This is an open world GTA styled game with retro isometric graphics.
+This is part of a collaboraion with nvillano